 Flexibility is a Reflection of Health, Not Stretching

-Then there is the systemic issue where an individual muscle, or group or muscles, feels very tight.
+There is a systemic issue where an individual muscle, or group or muscles, feels very tight.
 Maybe your whole body feels tight and you have a stretching routine to “loosen you up” every morning.
 In this case, there is something affecting your entire nervous system, and the muscles are reacting to whatever the problem is.
 Most often these are dietary/nutritional problems.
 If there is a lot of inflammation in your body, perhaps from eating too many processed vegetable fats such as corn, soy, safflower, and peanut oil, this can result in tight muscles throughout your body.
 Eating any amount of partially hydrogenated “trans” fats can also result in a similar problem.
 A high carbohydrate diet, especially one containing refined sugars, can also make your nervous system more stressed and your muscles feel tight.
 Too much caffeine, and especially the excitotoxins MSG and aspartame (Nutrasweet) often will give you the muscle aches and tightness along with many other health problems.
 Of course, stretching will not help any of these problems though it may provide temporary relief.

 Your fascia – the connective tissue that holds everything together in your body like Saran Wrap – can sometimes be tight because of an injury to the body but also due to low vitamin B12 levels.
 This is common in vegetarians who often lack B12 which is found in eggs and animal products.
-Also individuals under significant stress will lose the necessary intrinsic factor in the stomach needed to properly absorb B12 – resulting in tight connective tissue and muscles – and the need to stretch.
+Also individuals under significant stress will lose the necessary intrinsic factor in the stomach needed to properly absorb B12, resulting in tight connective tissue and muscles, and the need to stretch.
 As with the other cases, fixing the cause of the problem, in this case the stress situation or the B12 deficiency will “loosen up” the muscles, not stretching.

 But what if you’re not injured?
 The same rules apply.
 Typical stretching routines will still weaken muscles and promote injury.
 Consider why you need to stretch.
 Or do you enjoy stretching and want to do it?
 Wanting to stretch because it is relaxing to you may be okay, if done properly, (as described below).
 Many stretches we were all taught in gym class and by our coaches are not only useless, they’re harmful.
-Joint instability and muscular weakness often results with many of these types of stretches – think about that Hurdlers Stretch – it’s perhaps the worst one out there.
+Joint instability and muscular weakness often results with many of these types of stretches.
+Think about that Hurdlers Stretch – it’s perhaps the worst one out there.

 Yoga Is Not Just Stretching

 Dancers and gymnasts are perhaps one exception to anti-stretching.
-For many of these individuals, stretching is necessary to some degree as their activities require a larger range of motion than is needed in order to perform their activities.
+For many of these individuals, stretching is necessary to some degree as their activities require a larger range of motion than what is needed in order to perform their activities.
 The static stretching for these individuals should still be handled very carefully, ideally contracting the antagonist muscle to prevent overstretching.
 This would mean if a dancer was working on a bar and stretching his or her hamstrings, he or she would contract the quadriceps muscles, hold for up to thirty seconds, and repeat for at least three times.
 An active aerobic warm-up for at least 10 minutes is essential.
-However, I can say from my experience with professional dancers they always feel the need to stretch more than they need to because of underlying problems – most often dietary inadequacies, nutrient imbalances, and injuries make their muscles “more tight.”
+However, I can say from my experience with professional dancers they always feel the need to stretch more than they need to because of underlying problems – most often dietary inadequacies, nutrient imbalances, and injuries causing their muscles to be “more tight.”
 Once the underlying problems are resolved theses performers feel much more limber and less of a need to stretch, yet they’re much more flexible.

 We associate flexibility with health.
 This is true to some extent but more does not necessarily mean better.
 If you can’t touch your toes while standing with your knees locked out it doesn’t mean you are not healthy.
 Sure there is a “normal” but it is hard to say what that is and it’s different for everybody.
 If you can’t touch your knees while bending forward you’ve got a problem somewhere – or too short of arms!
 More important is the balance and symmetry between muscles, including side to side.
 If your right leg can be stretched out to the side 90 degrees and your left can only go 80 degrees then that indicates a problem.
-You’re probably thinking the problem is on the left because that is how we were taught to think; but not necessarily so.
+You’re probably thinking the problem is on the left because that is how we were taught to think – but not necessarily so.
 Sometimes the area, in this case the leg, can be too flexible and once muscular and nervous system imbalances are corrected the 90 degree leg might only go to 80 degrees.
-And often when this happens the person feels more balanced and limber.
+Often when this happens the person feels more balanced and limber.
 So don’t think more is better.
 Balance is better.

 Stretching may increase your flexibility, but you will most likely be weaker and the results are often short-lived.
 Saying that stretching reduces injuries or improves endurance performance, (the two main reasons given for stretching), is like saying certain shoes will make you run or jump faster.
 Many continue to make both these claims, yet neither has ever been proven, and many still buy the shoes and stretch with them on.
 Stretching is not exercise and not a warm-up before a run or any activity.
 Aerobic activity is the best warm-up as it increases flexibility in a safe way while improving oxygen utilization, lung capacity, and fat burning.